 Get Slack notifications for new bounced Mailchimp Transactional emails

 Send template Mailchimp emails when new Mailchimp Transactional subscribers are added

 Mailchimp Transactional Email pricing: Free for new users for up to 500 emails.
-You can send 1 to 500,000 emails by purchasing 1-20 blocks at $20/block.
+You can send 1 to 500,000 emails by purchasing 1-20 blocks at $20/block (each block is a credit for 25,000 emails).
 Enter your estimated number of emails per month in their pricing calculator to get an accurate cost.